 Red penalty area

-A penalty area is traditionally marked as red one if it is lateral to the line of play and runs alongside the fairway or the side of a green.
+A penalty area is traditionally marked as red one if it is lateral to the line of play.
+It usually runs alongside the fairway or the side of a green.
 See picture.

 A ball is in a penalty area when any part of the ball “lies on or touches the ground or anything else inside the penalty area, or is above the edge or any other part of the penalty area”.